FlemingDL/gym_fleming/README.rst

     cd gym_fleming
     pip install -e .

-If using Google Colab, enter this at the top of your workbook:
+If using Google Colab or Jupyter Notebook, enter this at the top of your workbook:

 .. code-block::